Notifiable dust lung diseases

 - cancer (caused by occupational exposure to inorganic dust)

-- chronic obtrusive pulmonary disease including bronchitis and emphysema
+- chronic obtrusive pulmonary disease including chronic bronchitis and emphysema

 - pneumoconiosis including: